SPASE Registry Server

 Download

-Obtains a list of URLs associated with a resource by quering a registry server, then downloads and packages all the source files.
-The collection of files is packaged into a zip file and written to the output stream.- Help: download?h=yes
+Obtains a list of URLs associated with a resource by querying a registry server, then downloads and packages all the source files.
+The collection of files is packaged into a zip file and written to the output stream.

 Registry Explorer